GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

 "<a href='/guides/about/glossary/#pq' target='_blank'>Matchup quality</a>","Excellent"
 :::

+<a class="validation-report-download-link" href="./measurement-variables-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the full NSD database</a>

 ## Surface reflectance statistics

 These are the surface reflectance statistics collected on this day.
 They are standardised into bands so that you can use them to validate our other datasets.

-<a class="validation-report-download-link" href="./surface-reflectance-statistics-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the full NSD database</a>

 :::{csv-table}
 :class: validation-report-statistics-table